npuchenbowen/MLF_Project/Project report.md

 The core concept of the automatic encoder algorithm is: by establishing the Encode and Decode processes (actually encoder and decoder) in the hidden layer, the input and output are getting closer and closer, and the input data is encoded and decoded by the hidden layer, and the output a result consistent with the input data.
 Although this concept is theoretically feasible, the actual operation will not be so ideal.
 In order to allow the automatic encoder to learn the useful features of the data, it cannot be designed as an encoder with 100% copy input (theoretically, it cannot be done because the number of layers is different), so some constraints must be specified in the hidden layer.
 The Autoencoder can only be copied approximately.
 The common constraints of this model are as follows:

-	The dimension of the output layer is much larger than the hidden layer;
+(1)The dimension of the output layer is much larger than the hidden layer;

-	Use the output function to recover the input data by minimizing the error function of the input and output;
+(2)Use the output function to recover the input data by minimizing the error function of the input and output;

-	Because this is an unsupervised learning model, the data is unlabeled, so the source of the error is the difference between the reconstruction and the input.
+(3)Because this is an unsupervised learning model, the data is unlabeled, so the source of the error is the difference between the reconstruction and the input.

 The Autoencoder can be regarded as compressing the data, from the original "n-dimensional" to "m-dimensional", where m is the number of hidden layer neurons.
 Then, when necessary, recover the data with the least loss.

-	 AutoEncoder Algorithm Process
+(3)	AutoEncoder Algorithm Process

 1) The Autoencoder automatic encoding network is to restore the compressed data, that is to learn a set of h_(W,b) (x)≈x, which is the parameter to be learned by the algorithm.

 2) Restoring the data should make the loss as small as possible.
 The objective function is specified as: